radixdlt/community-scrypto-examples/basic/payment-splitter/README.md

 ### Practical Considerations

 In the physical world, when there is a need to split some kind of funds across multiple different people, there is typically a need for multiple people to approve the addition of shareholders to the physical-world contract before they can be added and have funds split across them as well.
 A key focus of the `PaymentSplitter` blueprint is to be as powerful and flexible as similar contracts can be in the physical world.
 Therefore, the `PaymentSplitter` has an option for the instantiator of the component to set the access rule that they would like for the addition of shareholders and the locking of the splitter.
-In human language, the `PaymentSplitter` allow for somebody to say "my manager and his manager have to both sign before a shareholder can be added", or "my manager or his manager need to sign before a shareholder is added", or a more general rule like "5 out of 10 board members need to sign before the shareholder can be added".
+In simpler terms, the `PaymentSplitter` allow for somebody to say "my manager and his manager have to both sign before a shareholder can be added", or "my manager or his manager need to sign before a shareholder is added", or a more general rule like "5 out of 10 board members need to sign before the shareholder can be added".

 The `PaymentSplitter` blueprint allows for such flexibility thanks to the new auth-zone-based authentication system introduced with v0.4.0 and the tons of abstractions that it introduces.
 The method which allows for the setting of a custom access rule for the `add_shareholder` and `lock_splitter` function is `instantiate_custom_access_payment_splitter`.
 In fact, the "default" constructor used by the `PaymentSplitter` uses the `instantiate_custom_access_payment_splitter` function with an admin badge it creates on the fly to set the access rule, this is how generic and powerful this function is.